actions/importer-labs/circle_ci/4-dry-run.md

 You will be performing a dry run migration against a CircleCI project.
 Answer the following questions before running this command:

 1. What project do you want to convert?
     - __circleci-demo-ruby-rails__.
-This is one of the sample projects avaiable in the CircleCI labs-data organization.
+This is one of the sample projects avaiable in the CircleCI valet-labs organization.

 2. Where do you want to store the result?
     - __./tmp/dry-run-lab__.
 This can be any path within the working directory that Valet commands are executed from.